 The enclosed court yard around the church is a gardener's delight with the rose garden, flowers and plants of many varieties.
 The lovely fountain, surrounded by benches, gives the visitor an opportunity to just sit and soak in the peace.
 Another rose garden is down in the plaza near the Gallery Trinitas and Trinity Library.

-The farm has sheep, chickens and grazing cows.
-Pecan trees provide a means of income.
+Many pecan trees provide a means of income.

 In 1992, the Bureau of Land Management helped dedicate a 1.3 mile bird sanctuary trail that borders along the property and the San Pedro River.
 In 1993 the monastery received the "Conservation Co-operator of the Year" award presented by San Pedro National Resource Conservation District.